zzhangjii/learning-library/workshops/goldengate/LabGuide300.md

     ![](images/300/i12.png)

-- Execute with the AMER connection.
+- Execute with the `DBCS-amer` connection.
 You will be prompted for number of transactions - enter 500.

     ![](images/300/i13.png)